-Music is a vital part of our worship life.
+Music is a vital part of worship & community life at UUSGS.
 Music is one of many avenues to liberation, self-expression, and collaboration… values that we espouse deeply as a religious community.
 Many of our services feature choral music of some kind, sometimes instrumental music, and almost always some congregational singing.
 We embrace both ancient and modern voices, classical and contemporary styles.

 The UUSGS Choir is really something special.
 We’re a medium-sized congregation with a choir that would make many large congregations jealous.
 The adult choir currently includes about 35 people of varying levels of experience who sing in services usually twice a month.
 The choir is directed by Elisabeth Weber, Director of Music.
 Elisabeth is a classically trained organist with a passion for community theater… which means she knows what she is doing but also that she is comfortable and enthusiastic working with people of diverse levels of ability and experience.
 For Elisabeth, it is all about loving music and growing as a human being through making music together.
 Anyone interested in joining our adult choir is invited to contact Elisabeth directly.